jazzband/django-floppyforms/docs/layouts.rst

 Using form layouts
 ------------------

-django-floppyforms tries to make displaying django forms in a template a bit easier by using the concept of a reusable form layout.
+django-floppyforms tries to make displaying Django forms in a template a bit easier by using the concept of a reusable form layout.
 A layout is basically just a single template that knows how to render a form into HTML.
 Here is a simple example demonstrating how to use a layout::